mjordan/islandora_workbench_docs/docs/update_media.md

 - Updating the published status of media
 - Updating any plain text fields attached to media (including custom ones!)

-## Updating Files Attached to Media
+## Updating files attached to media
 !!! note
     This functionality is currently only supported for media attached to a node.